Writer, performance artist, sex worker and parent Frankie van Kan explores queering the parenting narrative as part of M/OTHER's free Soapbox Series.

 Frankie van Kan, is a queer parent using love and compassion to explore pleasure, make art and raise a child.
 As a writer, performance artist and sex worker, van Kan’s practise explores the liberation of the body, queerness, sex and sexuality to rethink heteronormative narratives.

-Between M/OTHER panels, meet us as The Moat as van Kan takes to the soapbox to explore queer parenting, discuss the highs and lows of co-parenting, and examine the benefits to children and parents who find ways to parent that consider the needs of all parties.
+Between M/OTHER panels, meet us at The Moat as van Kan takes to the soapbox to explore queer parenting, discuss the highs and lows of co-parenting, and examine the benefits to children and parents who find ways to parent that consider the needs of all parties.

 This is the second Soapbox event taking place over M/OTHER.
 You can also hear from podcaster and writer Madison Griffiths on Friday 3 March, and radio host and writer Jacinta Parsons on Sunday 5 March.

-This conversation may include reference to difficult topics, such as mental health, reproductive rights, and childbirth.
+Conversations in M/OTHER may include references to topics such as mental health, reproductive rights, and childbirth.
 If you need assistance with any of these issues, you can learn more and seek advice via the Centre of Perinatal Excellence (COPE), Perintal Anxiety & Depression Australia (PANDA) and Beyond Blue.

 Official Bookseller